Apache & Tor

 Configure Apache for run-time

 In a text editor, open up ~/apache/conf/httpd.conf.
-Apache needs to run on 127.0.0.1 (localhost), bound to a non-standard port - typically 8080.
-(However, any un-used, non-privileged port will work.)
+Apache will run on 127.0.0.1 (localhost), bound to the http-alt port - 8080.
 Search for the "Listen" and "ServerName" Directives.
 Replace them with the following.

 Listen 127.0.0.1:8080